-My research has been supported by the Social Sciences and Humanities Research Council (SSHRC) of Canada, the Niehaus Center for Globalization and Governance, and the Princeton-University of Geneva EUROCOMPLEX Partnership.
-I have presented my work at several major academic conferences including the American Political Science Association (APSA), the International Studies Association (ISA), the Political Economy of International Organizations (PEIO), The Midwestern Political Science Association (MPSA), the Pacific International Politics Conference (PIPC) online conference series, and the Virtual International Political Economy Society (VIPES).
+My research has been supported by the Social Sciences and Humanities Research Council (SSHRC) of Canada, the Niehaus Center for Globalization and Governance, the Princeton University Center for Human Values, and the Princeton-University of Geneva EUROCOMPLEX Partnership.
+I have presented my work at several major academic conferences, including the American Political Science Association (APSA), the International Studies Association (ISA), The International Political Economy Society (IPES), the Political Economy of International Organizations (PEIO), The Midwestern Political Science Association (MPSA), the Pacific International Politics Conference (PIPC) online conference series, and the Virtual International Political Economy Society (VIPES).

 Before pursuing my Ph.D.
-I received a Bachelor's Degree (BA) in Joint Honours Political Science and History, with distinction, from McGill University in 2014, followed by a Master of Arts (MA) in Political Science from McGill University in 2016, concentrating on international relations.
+I received a Bachelor's Degree (BA), with distinction, in Joint Honours Political Science and History from McGill University in 2014, followed by a Master of Arts (MA) in Political Science from McGill University in 2016, concentrating on international relations.
 I also have an intermediate-level knowledge of French.

-Outside of academic life, I am a novice rower with the Carnegie Lake Rowing Association (CLRA), a hobby photographer, and an amateur baker.
+Outside of academic life, I am a hobby rower with the Carnegie Lake Rowing Association (CLRA), a photographer, and an amateur baker.
 Walking my dog Luna, a Great Pyrenees/Bernese Mountain Dog mix, is one of the highlights of my day every morning.